We unearthed a nearly unused 1961 Fender Stratocaster!

 According to the story, when the acquaintance was a boy, his father bought him an electric guitar, which had just been released in 1961, along with the amp, because he wanted him to play music.

 The boy, who was not keen on it, reluctantly took the guitar and went to learn from a teacher who was teaching guitar nearby at the time, but his interest soon turned to cars, and the guitar was left in the storage room under the stairs at home, along with the amplifier.

 The guitar and amp, along with the bitter memories of his father, were forgotten, and for half a century the guitar and amp sat unused in the shed, never to be taken out.

-In the 1980s, his father had already passed away, and when his elderly mother was sorting out his family affairs, she happened to find the guitar and amplifier that his father had bought him all those years ago.
+In the 1980s, his father had already passed away, and when his elderly mother was sorting out his family affairs, she happened to find the guitar and amplifier that his father had bought for her so long ago.